Back in 2013, I was lost. I was 28, at a cushy six-figure finance job. I had a beautiful downtown high-rise apartment with a nice car.

 My next plan was to work at the largest bank in Canada as a financial advisor and try to get transferred over to Vancouver.

-I quickly landed a job working as a financial advisor which I enjoyed.
-Then, I got a job in sales at a mutual fund company and moved over to Vancouver.
-I took a significant pay cut to do each of these things but felt happier doing so.
+I quickly landed a job working as a financial advisor at RBC which I enjoyed.
+I took a significant pay cut to do this but felt much happier doing so.
+Then, I got a job in sales at a mutual fund company called Sentry Investments and moved over to Vancouver.

 What I wanted was to work from anywhere

 I wrote down what I wanted.
-I wanted to be able to work from anywhere, do anything, travel anywhere, have complete control with who I worked with, and full autonomy and freedom over my day, all while maintaining maximum independence, and loving what I do.
+I wanted to be able to work from anywhere, do anything, travel anywhere, have complete control over who I worked with, and have full autonomy and freedom over my day, all while maintaining maximum my independence and loving what I do.

 Is that too much to ask?
 It sounds like a lot to ask, and maybe I was asking too much.
 Well, I’m here to say that in this day and age, it is achievable by anyone.

 The beautiful thing about Vancouver was that it was a tech hub.
-It opened my eyes to the different type of work there was.
-After a lot of research, I enrolled in a coding bootcamp, the best one in the city, Lighthouse Labs.
+It opened my eyes to the different types of work there was.
+After a lot of research, I enrolled in a coding bootcamp the best one in the city, Lighthouse Labs.
 It was an intensive ten-week program where they taught you how to code in a concise period.

 Asia round one